tomascampo/tomascampo.github.io/_pages/about.md

 Current Projects
 ------
 1. Structure of Riemannian Geometry from a categorical viewpoint (Talk).
-1. Proposal for a mathematical perspective on the notion of noun in linguistics (Talk).
+1. Proposal for a mathematical perspective on the notion of Saussure's sign (Paper).
-1. Definition of solids in the context of Graph Theory (Paper).
+1. Definition of solids in the context of Graph Theory (Talk).